Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 - *Race*: Most patients are classified as Caucasian, followed by African American.
 This makes sense given the origin of the data.
 A significant portion of the dataset has missing values for this attribute.
 - *Age*: The age distribution shows that most patients are between 50 and 80 years old.
 - *Weight*: The weight attribute has a large number of missing values, making it difficult to draw conclusions.
 Among the available data, most patients fall into the weight categories between 75 and 125.
+== Within each primary diagnosis group, what are the top independent predictors of a readmission?
+This scatterplot shows the readmission rate grouped by the number of diagnosis of a patient.
+#image("img/scatter_Readmission_Rate_ToDiagnoses.png")
+This plot shows a clear trend in readmittions as the odds of readmittion increase directly proportional with the number of diagnosis.
+Now it would be interesting if there are some diagnosis types which increase the readmission adds more then others.

+The following graph shows exactly this.
+#image("img/IDC_9Categories_toReadmissions.png")

+The main insight we gain here is that in all ICD-9 chapters the amount of people who are not readmitted is the highest.
+We can also see that the distribution is similar in all areas.
+Therefore this does not show us a clear trend

+This Graph shows how many people spent how much time in the hospital.
+#image("img/distribution_time_in_hospital.png")
+A broad overview over how long patients are in the hospital is displayed here.
+The goal of this is to understand the more detailed stay duration visalization in the next graph better.

+The next graph has the aim to show the correllation of diagnosis and the time spent in the hospital to readmissions
+#image("img/time_in_hospital_to_readmittion.png")
+One can see that the time stayed in the hospital generally has a high variance with some outliers.
+In the chapter 16, Symptoms/signs/ill-defined, the time in hospital is very low for patients who are not readmitted but get visibly higher the sooner the readmission is.
+This can be investigated.

+== What are the key differences between early (\<30 days) and late (>30 days) readmission?
+This Visualization shows a Sankey diagram where the patient flow from the first admission to the discharge type to the readmission is shown.
+Only patient flows over 1% are shown.
+The oders are grouped in others
+#image("img/admission_discharge_outcome_.png")
+We learn from this where patients most likely are admitted from and we can get an overview.
+Most patients are admitted through the emergency room or are admitted by another physician.
+But there is no clear trend visible that shows which kind of discharge type is most likely to result in readmission, as all look quite similar.

+== How does a change in medication strategy change the readmission risk?
 = Summary